Alabama Army National Guard: History

 Following the inactivation, the Alabama Army National Guard was allotted the 31st Brigade, 30th 'Volunteer' Armored Division, located in Tuscaloosa.
 In 1973 the 30th Armored Division was inactivated and Alabama was assigned a new major headquarters, the 31st Armored Brigade (Separate), with its headquarters at Tuscaloosa.
 In 1979 the headquarters was shifted to Northport, Alabama.
 In 2002, the 31st Armored Brigade was inactivated, merging into the 149th Armored Brigade headquartered in Kentucky.
 Alabama was again assigned a new major headquarters, the 122nd Chemical Brigade, later redesignated as the 31st Chemical Brigade.

-For much of the final decades of the twentieth century, National Guard personnel typically served "One weekend a month, two weeks a year", with a small portion of each unit working for the Guard in a full-time capacity.
-New forces formation plans of the US Army were announced in early 2007 modifying the recent (2001–2006) United States National Guard active duty callup pace.
-The new plan nominally anticipated that each National Guard unit (or National Guardsman) will serve one year of active duty for every five years of service.
-Secretary of Defense Robert M. Gates imposed "a one-year limit to the length of [Federal deployments] for National Guard Soldiers."

 Approximately 300 Alabama ARNG soldiers deployed to Iraq with the Combat Aviation Brigade, 36th Infantry Division ('Task Force Mustang'), in September 2006.

 The previously active 142d Signal Brigade was inactivated in August 2008.
-In 2009 the 142d BAttlefield Surveillance Brigade was established.
+In 2009 the 142d Battlefield Surveillance Brigade was established.

 On February 13, 2009, the comedian Sacha Baron Cohen tricked guard officers into allowing him to participate in training at the Alabama Military Academy at Fort McClellan.
 The officers were led to believe that Cohen was a reporter making a German TV documentary.
 The ruse ended when a young Alabama cadet recognized the actor.
 Guard spokesperson Staff Sergeant Katrina Timmons said on March 16, 2009, about the incident, "It's an embarrassment to the Alabama National Guard.
 Since then we have put in protocols to make sure this doesn't happen again."